bridgecrew-perf4/terraform-session-1/session_11/README.md

 When you want to provision your resources in dev environment you run `terraform plan/apply -var-fils=tfvars/dev.tf` and your state file will be isolated under `dev` folder.
 That is how you will tell Terraform this state file belongs to `dev` environment and for other envoronment we modify backend and variables files, otherwise Terraform will overwrite state file.

+With Terraform workspaces we can create defferent workspaces and our state file will be isolated by itself depending which workspace our resources are getting provisioned.
 The persistent data stored in the backend belongs to a workspace.
 Initially the backend has only one workspace, which called "default", and thus there is only one Terraform state associated with that configuration.
 When you run terraform workspace list/show you will get the next output,

 ```
 [ec2-user@ip-172-31-82-91 session_11]$ terraform workspace show
 default